 If your LEGO collection is sorted by category, or you sort by part and need to find the right color, it can be frustrating to find the part you need.
 That’s why you need a funnel tray — It allows you to dump out a whole bag or drawer of pieces, spread them out to find what you need, and quickly dump all of the pieces back into the storage container without making a mess.

-Since funnel trays are very cheap, I suggest keeping a few of them around your LEGO build area.
+Since funnel trays are inexpensive and stackable, I suggest keeping a few of them around your LEGO build area.

 - Funnel Tray – A Funnel Tray makes it easier to find a specific part or color.

 With some practice, you will be able to immediately recognize the difference between a 1×3 and 1×4 brick, but it’s really hard to quickly identify the difference between a 1×12, 1×14, or 1×16 without counting the studs.
 That’s why I created a simple LEGO sorting tool, which you can print on thick paper, or print and laminate.

 If you place a few copies of the LEGO Ruler and Sorting Tool around your build space, you will be able to quickly measure LEGO parts at any time.
 As you can see, it also includes a guide to help sort common Technic pieces.